gmrock/gmrock.github.io/_posts/2022-12-19-Home-Automation.md

 <br/>

 ##### `RpiS2GlassDoorSensor`:
 This is a running a java application (jar) which monitors the state of the reed switches for a couple of doors and door knob as well.
 Whenever there is any state change the application will relay the state to a cloud hosted rabbitmq (cloudamqp).
-The decision and the action what needs to be done on the state change is handled by _`MasterRaspberryPi`_.
+The action to be executed on the state change is handled by _`MasterRaspberryPi`_.
 I'm using this library for interacting with the GPIO pins on the raspberry pi - [Pi4j](https://pi4j.com/){:target="_blank"}

 <br/>